What We Do

 Learning Outcomes for Peer Educators

-• Peer educators acquire and utilize best practices from the fields of academic support and student development.
+- Peer educators apply effective strategies from the fields of academic support and student development to improve learning outcomes for SJSU students.

 Peer Connections History